JarvisAPI/distributed-key-value-store/README.md

 options:

+* `--port`: specifies the port that the server should listen on
 * `--single-thread`: cause the server to run on a single thread, if this is set then other parameters that assume multiple threads will be ignored
 * `--num-producers`: sets the number of threads that are listening for network messages and placing them into a network queue for processing
 * `--num-consumers`: sets the number of threads that are processing the incoming requests on the network queue
 * `--max-kvstore-size`: the max size limit for the key-value store in MB
 * `--max-cache-size`: the max size limit for the message cache in MB
-* `--max-receive-queue-entry-limit`: the max size of the network queue, if producers are enabled
+* `--max-receive-queue-entry-limit`: the max size of the network queue in terms of number of messages, if producers are enabled

 ---
 ## Tests